-Finally, direct and indirect costs associated with earning the income (kostnader för intäkternas förvärvande), such as remuneration to board members, are deductible.
-The general rule is that costs that would be tax deductible in a situation where the income is taxable are deductible from the gross income when calculating the requirement base (Swedish Tax Agency, 2018).25
+Finally, direct and indirect costs associated with earning the income (kostnader för intäkternas förvärvande), such as board fees, administration and asset management, are deductible.
+The general rule is that costs that would be tax deductible in a situation where the income is taxable are deductible from the gross income when calculating the requirement base (Swedish Tax Agency, 2018).